PowerShell/PowerShellEditorServices/module/docs/Find-Ast.md

 ### -Family

-If specified only children of the starting ast will be searched.
+If specified only children of the starting AST will be searched.
 If specified with the "Before" parameter then only ancestors will be searched.

 ```yaml
 Type: SwitchParameter